 Welcome to my webpage.

 I am a theoretical physicist interested in the physical properties of new class of materials, two-dimensional crystals, as well as their stacks, often referred to as van der Waals heterostructures.
 Most of my work concerns graphene, the best known two-dimensional crystal first obtained by mechanical exfoliation of graphite and made of a single layer of carbon atoms arranged in regular hexagons, and its heterostructures (for example, graphene on hexagonal boron nitride or twisted bilayer graphene).
 I am also interested in layered transition metal dichalcogenides, especially those with Jahn-Teller/Peierls instabilities.
 As a side interest, I explore the benefits of applying the physicist's mindset to economics (vide econophysics).

 Information for potential PhD students

-Below, you can find links to short descriptions of examples of PhD projects available in my group.
-If you are interested in my research and would like to join me as a PhD student, please get in touch with me to discuss available funding.
+If you are interested in my research and would like to join me as a PhD student, please get in touch with me to discuss potential projects and available funding.
 Bear in mind that the possibility of a scholarship is much higher if you are a British/EU citizen.
 Also, early contact is crucial as some funding sources require applications submitted as early as December (for start in October the following year).